New York Stadium

-The New York Stadium (known as the AESSEAL New York Stadium for sponsorship purposes) is a football stadium in Rotherham, South Yorkshire, England.
-Opened in July 2012, it is the home ground of Rotherham United.
-Its name was inspired by the company which previously occupied the site for nearly 150 years, which famously made red fire hydrants for New York City.
-It hosted several matches during the UEFA Women's Euro 2022.
+The New York Stadium, currently known as the AESSEAL New York Stadium for sponsorship reasons, is a football stadium in Rotherham, South Yorkshire, England.
+Opened in July 2012, it is the home ground of Rotherham United Football Club, with a capacity of 12,021.

+Historically the land that the stadium is situated on was called New York and is referenced in many maps up to around the 1980s, although it is said that the name is inspired by the Guest and Chrimes company which previously occupied the site for nearly 150 years.
+Guest and Chrimes manufactured a brass stop tap that was and still is in use in many fire hydrants worldwide, many hydrant covers have the foundry's name on them along with the towns name, the stop taps are also said to be used in the famous red fire hydrants of New York City.

+Known colloquially as the NYS, it hosted several matches during the UEFA Women's Euro 2022.

 History

 Rotherham United announced their intention to construct a new community stadium when they moved away from Millmoor to the Don Valley Stadium in May 2008 after a dispute with the ground owner Ken Booth.
 In January 2010 the club purchased the former site of the Guest and Chrimes Foundry to be used for the new stadium.
 Outline planning permission for the stadium was granted in November 2010, and the first images were sketched shortly after.

 The name of the stadium was announced as the 'New York Stadium' on 19 December 2011, chosen ahead of 'The Foundry' and 'The Waterfront Stadium'.
 The reason for the name is that the area of land that the stadium lies upon is called 'New York' and it was thought that it would be better to name the stadium after history and/or where the stadium is situated, like nearby stadiums Bramall Lane and Hillsborough.
 Also Guest and Chrimes used to make fire hydrants for New York City.
-Chairman Tony Stewart also hopes that the name could bring investment from New York City or further afield, as the New York Yankees chairman had recently said that he wanted to invest in an English football team.
+Chairman Tony Stewart also hoped that the name could bring investment from New York City or further afield, as the New York Yankees chairman had recently said that he wanted to invest in an English football team.